 Therefore, athletes must train themselves to release the discus at an optimal angle so that the discus will travel as far as possible.

 What is the best throwing angle for the discus?

-The ideal angle to release the discus is at 32-37 degrees.
+The best angle for the discus throw is to release the discus is at 32-37 degrees.

 Why should athletes aim for this angle range?

 The discus will travel at the velocity of its release.
-Based on the velocity and the angle that the discus is released, the discus will travel further.
+Based on the velocity and the discus release angle , the discus will travel further.
 So it is possible for a discus competitor to beat another competitor by throwing at a lower velocity, but a more optimal throwing angle, which allows them to get greater distance.

 More insights can be seen in this study.